ArcelorMittalBelgium/AI-image-recognition/_chapter/image-operations.md

 It mainly focuses on image processing, video capture and analysis including features like face detection and object detection.
 It is very powerful and offers many features suiting the needs of anyone requiring Image Processing.

-#installation
+#Installation

+'sudo apt-get install libopencv-dev'
-sudo apt-get install libopencv-dev sudo apt-get install python-opencv
+'sudo apt-get install python-opencv'

 # Online tutorials